-USDA's Local School Wellness Policy Implementation requires that an advisory group be formed to address the development, implementation and review of the local school wellness policy.
+The NCSD has followed the implementation requirements that an advisory group be formed to address the development, implementation and review of the local school wellness policy.
 The policy must include a plan to include representatives from the following suggested categories: parents, students, school food authority, PE teachers, school health professionals, school board, school administrators, and the general public (which may include a local dietitian, medical professional, business owner, parks and recreation representative, community leader, farmer, etc.).
 The policy requires the school district to inform and update the public (including parents, students, and others in the community) about the content and implementation of the local school wellness policy annually.
 The school wellness policy must include goals for nutrition promotion and education, physical activity, and other school-based activities that promote student wellness.
-School districts must designate one or more school district official(s) or school official(s), as appropriate, to ensure that each school complies with the local school wellness policy.
+School districts must designate one or more school district officials(s) or school official(s), as appropriate, to ensure that each school complies with the local school wellness policy.
 The school district must inform the Nevada Department of Agriculture (NDA) the name(s), position(s), and contact information for the person(s) responsible for the oversight of the local school wellness policy at the district and/or school level by September 30th of each school year.
 If the designated wellness policy coordinator changes, the school district must notify NDA within 60 days.

-Each school district is required to develop a local school wellness policy based on the following topics:
+The NCSD is required to develop a local school wellness policy based on the following topics:

-Advisory Group, Wellness Policy Coordinator, Recordkeeping, School Wellness Policy Goals, Incentives and Rewards, Fundraising, Special Occasions, Revenue, Meal Consumption, Physical Activity, Recess before Lunch, Marketing, Smart Snacks Nutrition Standards, Specific Nutrient Standards for Foods, Beverages, Caffeine, Chewing Gum
+Advisory group, Wellness Policy Coordinator, Recordkeeping, School Wellness Policy Goals, Incentives and Rewards, Fundraising, Special Occasions, Revenue, Meal Consumption, Physical Activity, Recess before Lunch, Marketing, Smart Snack Nutrition Standards Specific Nutrient Standards for Foods, Beverages, Caffeine, Chewing Gum